mollerse/frp-article/article.md

 `v`.
 Discrete values, on the other hand, is a sequence of values with an associated timestamp.
 These values are commonly refered to as events.

-## In Practice
+## FRP In Practice

-Maybe a section with a more practical look at FRP.
-Which problems does it solve and why does it offer a worthwhile solution?
-This is probably the place to mention animation, interfaces and asynchronous/evented programming.

-Maybe also mention Reactive Extensions and similar libs here.
+As mentioned a few times already, FRP really shines when used to program user interfaces.
+But there is nothing that limits us from applying the same theories to other environments that share the same characteristics as user interfaces.

+The characteristics that describe environments where FRP is well suited is time varying values which are the result of asynchronous events.
+A webserver getting a request from a client is one example.

 ## Practical Example

-One way to use functional reactive programming in Javascript is with the library Bacon.js.
+Many implementations across multiple languages exists today.
+We will take a closer look at Bacon.js which is a classical FRP implementation in Javascript.
 Bacon.js is created by Finish developer Juha Paananen from Reaktor.
-In this section we will see how Bacon.js can be used to achieve FRP in the browser.
+In this section we will see how Bacon.js can be used to achieve FRP in the browser.z

 We will use Bacon.js to implement a simple SVG dot-drawer: tracking the mouse movement and when the mouse button is pressed draw